 Still not sure if you’re eligible?
 Talk to a lender like our vetted recommendation:

-Breaking the rules of the tax credit program can mean having to repay all or part of the tax credit.
+Breaking the rules of the program can mean repaying all or part of the tax credit.
 The biggest taboo is moving or selling your home too soon.
-If you plan on flipping a house, this tax credit isn’t for you.
+So, if you plan on flipping a house, this tax credit isn’t for you.

-The program is designed for low- and middle-income home buyers to help them close the home affordability gap.
+The program is designed to help low- to moderate-income home buyers buy homes and close the home affordability gap.
 It’s not geared toward investors.
 If you sell or move within 4 years of buying the home, you’ll have to pay back a percentage of the tax credit:

 - Within 1 year: Repay 100%